Carmel de la Place Maubert

+Chapter of the Carmelite convent on Place Maubert, Rue Basse-des-Carmes, Paris.
+Pen and brown ink wash drawing.

 The Carmel de la Place Maubert (/fr/), also known as the Grand Couvent or Couvent des Barrés (Monasterium de Mariae de Monte-Carmelo), was a house of the Calced Carmelites located on Place Maubert on a site now occupied by the police station for the 5th arrondissement below the Rue de la Montagne-Sainte-Geneviève, Paris.